 One of the most frequent changes I make with my clients is to force them to slow down when they speak.

-This seemingly simple adjustment almost always creates a huge change in how they sound.
+Speaking slowly, a seemingly simple adjustment, almost always creates a huge change in how they sound.

 But they sometimes ask: “If I slow down, will I be able to say everything I need to?”